Garden centre: History

 In 1737, Robert Prince opened the Linnean Botanic Garden in Flushing, Queens, New York, which was one of the first commercial nurseries in what would become the United States.
 In the 1870s, lawn ornaments became popular features, with decorations such as bird baths and gazebos being particularly popular.
 With the urban sprawl in the United States after WW2, Americans became more able to spend their money on home improvement and outdoor décor.
-The increasing popularity of yards and front yards as more Americans moved to newly developed suburban areas strengthened growth for garden centers.
-Having a large, well-maintained lawn began to be seen as a core part of the American Dream, causing the importance of garden centers to increase.
+The increasing popularity of yards and front yards as more Americans moved to newly developed suburban areas strengthened growth for garden centres.
+Having a large, well-maintained lawn began to be seen as a core part of the American Dream, causing the importance of garden centres to increase.

 Modern Day

-The United States retail garden center market contained roughly 16,000 independently operated companies in 2010, according to Research and Markets.
+The United States retail garden centre market contained roughly 16,000 independently operated companies in 2010, according to Research and Markets.
 The combined annual revenue for all of them is about $46.2 billion.
-Most garden centers are independently owned.
-There are some regional chains, but there is no national US garden center chain, unlike in the UK, where there are several.
-However, both of the largest home improvement stores in the US—Lowe's and The Home Depot—refer to their gardening departments as garden center and larger hardware stores have "Lawn and Garden" departments.
+Most garden centres are independently owned.
+There are some regional chains, but there is no national US garden centre chain, unlike in the UK, where there are several.
+However, both of the largest home improvement stores in the US—Lowe's and The Home Depot—refer to their gardening departments as garden centre and larger hardware stores have "Lawn and Garden" departments.

-Some of the items that can be found in US garden centers often called nurseries, include annual and perennial flowers, trees and shrubs, roses, container gardens, hanging baskets, houseplants, water gardening, seeds and bulbs, potting mixes, soil amendments and mulch, fertilizers and chemicals, pottery, garden tools and supplies, fountains and garden décor, much like their UK counterparts.
+Some of the items that can be found in US garden centres often called nurseries, include annual and perennial flowers, trees and shrubs, roses, container gardens, hanging baskets, houseplants, water gardening, seeds and bulbs, potting mixes, soil amendments and mulch, fertilisers and chemicals, pottery, garden tools and supplies, fountains and garden décor, much like their UK counterparts.

-Many US garden centers have other departments including wild bird feeding, floral, gift, outdoor furniture and barbecue grills, home décor, landscape design, landscaping services, and pet supplies.
-Most garden centers have a large Christmas department during the holiday season.
-Some garden centers have added a café or coffee bar, but not like the restaurants found in some European garden centres.
+Many US garden centres have other departments including wild bird feeding, floral, gift, outdoor furniture and barbecue grills, home décor, landscape design, landscaping services, and pet supplies.
+Most garden centres have a large Christmas department during the holiday season.
+Some garden centres have added a café or coffee bar, but not like the restaurants found in some European garden centres.

-Greenhouses are commonly part of a US garden center.
+Greenhouses are commonly part of a US garden centre.
 Greenhouses protect the plants from late cold snaps, allow stores to keep houseplants in prime condition, and keep the customers dry on rainy days.

-Garden centers employ horticulturists who can diagnose problems and make recommendations to gardeners.
-This is almost always provided as a free service in the store and some of the bigger garden centers have classes that are open to the public.
+Garden centres employ horticulturists who can diagnose problems and make recommendations to gardeners.
+This is almost always provided as a free service in the store and some of the bigger garden centres have classes that are open to the public.

-Many garden centers belong to a buying cooperative.
-The largest is Master Nursery Garden Centers with just under 800 members followed by Home and Garden Showplace (part of the larger cooperative the True Value Company) with 260 members, Northwest Nursery Buyers Association with 46 members and finally, ECGC with 14 very large garden center members.
+Many garden centres belong to a buying cooperative.
+The largest is Master Nursery Garden Centers with just under 800 members followed by Home and Garden Showplace (part of the larger cooperative the True Value Company) with 260 members, Northwest Nursery Buyers Association with 46 members and finally, ECGC with 14 very large garden centre members.

-The trade associations of independent garden centers in the US are the Garden Centers of America and the American Nursery & Landscape Association.
+The trade associations of independent garden centres in the US are the Garden Centers of America and the American Nursery & Landscape Association.